TreeLLi/APT/README.md

 ### Pre-trained Robust CLIP Backbone

 We adopt as backbone the pre-trained adversarially-robust CLIP models from [TeCoA](https://github.com/cvlab-columbia/ZSRobust4FoundationModel).
-To reproduce our results, the pretrained checkpoints should be downloaded and placed under the directory `/backbone`.
+The used pre-trained weights are provided [here](https://emckclac-my.sharepoint.com/:f:/g/personal/k19010102_kcl_ac_uk/EmZ98eFLv71FqQyqPLvWNTkBYNAKPyx_wYEDjNPx7smKCA?e=8AB51S).
+To run the code, the pre-trained backbone models should be placed under the directory `/backbone`.
 The code currently supports two architectures: ViT-B/32 (named `vitb32`) and ResNet50 (named `rn50`).
-Taking an example of tuning ViT-B/32 at epsilon=4/255, the directory of the checkpoint is `/backbone/vitb32_eps4.pth.tar`.
+Taking an example of tuning ViT-B/32 at epsilon=4/255, the path to the checkpoint is `/backbone/vitb32_eps4.pth.tar`.
 Note that our code can be easily adapted to load other pre-trained models as backbone.

-## APT: Adversarial Prompt Tuning
+## Adversarial Prompt Tuning

 The following command runs APT to tune text prompt using an experiment setting specified by `APT/configs/trainers/APT/vit_b32_ep50.yaml`: